 Raptors fans who were able to watch him on a nightly basis knew it, but the world would soon find out in dramatic fashion on a Sunday afternoon in late February.

 For the Raptors, who were now in their fifth season in existence and had already gone through a face of their franchise (Damon Stoudamire), it was a milestone.
-Not only was it a chance to showcase a talented team on the rise with one of the league's most electrifying players, it was a chance to show that the city of Toronto and the entire country of Canada was more than just a hockey nation - basketball could live there, too.
+Not only was it a chance to showcase a talented team on the rise with one of the league's most electrifying players, but it was also a chance to show that the city of Toronto and the entire country of Canada was more than just a hockey nation - basketball could live there, too.

 19,800 sold out the then Air Canada Centre for that Sunday afternoon clash and they were loud from the opening tip to the final buzzer - and Carter gave them plenty to cheer about in between.